-OCEAN, COASTAL AND GREAT LAKES EDUCATION AND OUTREACH -- A strong national ocean policy can only be sustained through the development of high-quality coastal, ocean, and Great Lakes education programs that support learning at all age levels and by all disciplines.
-Through such efforts, NAML can highlight the relevance and utility of coastal, ocean and Great Lakes resources and demonstrate and increase the value of incorporating science-based decisions in a public policy process designed to protect and enhance these resources.
+Ocean, Coastal and Great Lakes Science Education and Outreach - A strong national ocean policy can only be sustained through the development of high-quality coastal, ocean, and Great Lakes education programs that support learning at all age levels and by all disciplines.
+Through such efforts, NAML can highlight the relevance and utility of coastal, ocean and Great Lakes resources and demonstrate the value of and increase the use of incorporating science-based decisions in a public policy process designed to protect and enhance these resources.
 For that reason, NAML strongly supports the NSF Centers for Ocean Science Education Excellence program (COSEE), NSF education and human resources generally, and NOAA's Office of Education.
-Such programs provide a rich environment within which partnerships flourish.
-A greater understanding of the oceans and coastal ecosystems will instill a sense of stewardship for these important environments.
-These programs also yield a more diverse workforce that includes a significant participation by underrepresented groups.
+Such programs provide a rich environment for which collaborations and partnerships flourish.
+A greater understanding of the oceans and coastal ecosystems will instill in our populace a sense of stewardship for these important environments.
+These programs also yield a diverse workforce that includes a significant percentage from underrepresented groups.
 Preparing these cultural bridges would allow us to capitalize upon diverse national strengths, ensuring the flow of intellectual talent into ocean, coastal, and Great Lakes-related fields.